 The unaudited pro forma liabilities and stockholders' equity assumes the transactions summarized above had occurred on August 4, 2007.
-The unaudited pro forma net income per common share assumes the transactions summarized above occurred at the beginning of the period for fiscal 2006 and the six months ended August 4, 2007.
+The unaudited pro forma net income and net income per common share assumes the transactions summarized above occurred at the beginning of the period for fiscal 2006 and the six months ended August 4, 2007.